Skip to main content

 Current Research

-The Electoral Challenge of Balancing Primary and General Electorates.
+The Primary Premium: Why Legislators are Incentivized to Side with Primary Voters over General Election Voters.
 To many observers, American politics appears broken as the two parties vehemently disagree over policy and even basic facts.
 One component of this conflict is legislators’ attentiveness to the preferences of their primary voters rather than the broader electorate.
-In joint work with Sarah Anderson at UC Santa Barbara and Daniel Butler at Washington University St. Louis, Harbridge-Yong builds on a finding of their 2020 book--legislators believe the views of their primary and general electorates often diverge and that when they diverge, their political careers are better served by being responsive to the wishes of their primary voters.
+In joint work with Sarah Anderson at UC Santa Barbara and Daniel Butler at Washington University St. Louis, Harbridge-Yong builds on a finding of their 2020 book—legislators believe the views of their primary and general electorates often diverge and that when they diverge, their political careers are better served by being responsive to the wishes of their primary voters.
 In this project, they examine the incentives legislators have to be more responsive to primary election than general election voters.
-They show that legislators have incentives to be more responsive to primary voters because primary voters are more unified in their policy preferences and because voters in primaries are more responsive to the policy positions of incumbents than voters in general elections.
-They also study senators’ roll call votes and demonstrate that the primary electorate’s preference is a more important factor than the general electorate’s preference on cross-pressured votes.
-The findings consistently point to the incentives legislators face to be more responsive to primary than general election voters – an insight that has implications for representation of the views of underrepresented voters and the role of primary elections in polarization.
+They theorize and show that legislators have incentives to be more responsive to primary voters because primary voters are more unified in their policy preferences and because voters in primaries are more responsive to the policy positions of incumbents than voters in general elections.
+The findings have implications for representation of the views of underrepresented voters and the role of primary elections in polarization.

 Selected Publications